CodeSteak/Nuummite/README.md

 ```

 #### Clean
-Since values are saved to disk in a log style file sizes grow.
+Since values are saved to disk in a log style, file sizes grow,
-Your key-value store needs a clean.
+your key-value store needs to rewrite all data at some point:
 ```crystal
 db.clean
 ```